 How Does an LDAP Injection Vulnerability Work?

-Similar to an SQL injection, LDAP injection attacks happen when an attacker exploits this security fault that allows unsanitized input with the help of a local proxy.
+Like SQL injection, LDAP injection attacks happen when an attacker exploits this security fault that allows unsanitized input with the help of a local proxy.
 As a result, they can obtain permissions and execute malicious commands for unauthorized queries or modify content within the LDAP tree.

 Types of LDAP Injections